 Photo by Ellen Easton 2010 – All Rights Reserved.
 Check out more of Ellen Easton’s Tea Travels™ articles and recipes.

 Preheat oven to 325 degrees F.

 In a large bowl, combine flour, sugar, baking powder, and salt together.

-the size of small peas.
+With a pastry blender or two knives, cut the cold butter into flour mixture until particles are the size of small peas.
 NOTE: If small bits of butter remain in the batter, it is ok.